All Episodes

 So the U.S. is ill-prepared for an emergency radiation.

-Uh big California quake likely to devastate the state.
+Big California quake likely to devastate the state.

-This is how uh panic!
+This is how panic.

 This is how liberalism spreads.

-Germany's leaders think their people are all concerned, so got to shut down seven nuclear reactors because of the earthquake in Japan.
+Germany's leaders think their people are all concerned, so they've got to shut down seven nuclear reactors because of the earthquake in Japan.

 That equals leaders being prepared.

-There's a nuclear meltdown going on over in Japan.
+It's just, okay, there's a nuclear meltdown going on over in Japan.

-We're gonna shut down our reactors.
+We're going to shut down our reactors.

 This shows leadership.

-This uh this shows concern.
+This shows concern.

-Felix Felix Salmon.
+Felix Felix Salmone.

-I prefer to pronounce it that we could be salmon.
+I prefer to pronounce it that way.

-I don't know how he pronounces his name, S-A-L-M-O-N.
+I don't know how he pronounces his name.

-In the analysis and opinion sector of Reuters, says don't donate money to Japan.
+In the analysis and opinion sector of Reuters says, don't donate money to Japan.

-They're a rich country, they can print money.
+They're a rich country.

 We are letting the poor and the hungry and the thirsty in the third world starve by sending money to Japan.

-I kid you not, it's right here.
+I kid you not, it's right here, right here.

-Right here, have it formerly nicotine-stained fingers.
+Have it formerly nicotine-stained fingers.

-Earmarking funds for Japan is a really good way of hobbling relief organizations and ensuring that they have to leave large piles of money unspent in one place while facing urgent needs in uh in other places.
+We got real devastation out there, and we are hobbling earmarking funds for Japan is a really good way of hobbling relief organizations and ensuring that they have to leave large piles of money unspent in one place while facing urgent needs in other places.

-There's all kinds of hunger, there's starvation, disease, and conflict in the third world, and every dollar donated to Japan leaves the hunger, the starvation, the disease, and the conflict untouched in the third world.
+And every dollar donated to Japan leaves the hunger, the starvation, the disease, and the conflict untouched in the third world.

-That would be Felix Salmon of uh of Reuters.
+That would be Felix Salmone of Reuters.

-There, but there's some supermodel out there by the name of Orit Fox.
+Well, I haven't either, but there's some supermodel out there by the name of Orit Fox.

 And there's a story here in the New York Daily News.

-This really a shocking story.
+This is really a shocking story.

 She's had breast implants.